 (c) any person engaged by the chief executive officer to assist in the exercise of the Commissioner’s functions under this Act.

-65. Certificate of appointment as investigator
+65. Certificate of authority of investigator

 (1) The Commissioner is to provide each investigator with a document, signed by the Commissioner, certifying that the person is entitled to exercise the powers of an investigator.